HACManchester/documentation/docs/Workshop_Areas/Lab/biolab-usage-guidelines.md

 The sink area should remain clear.
 All glassware should be kept clean and out of the way.

-The sink is connected to the municipal drain.
+The sink is connected to a drum.
 No biological material should be disposed of in the sink unless it has been inactivated appropriately (see [LBL04006](lbl04006.md) for autoclave-based inactivation, or [LBL04007](lbl04007.md) for kill-bin-based disposal).